4th International Workshop on Non-Invasive Brain Stimulation (NIBS)

 Speakers:

-Alexander Herman, Allyson Rosen, Christopher Cline, Desmond Oathes, Elisa Kallioniemi, Ghazaleh Soleimani, Jacqueline Palmer, Jan Wessel, Luis Gomez, Maria Lapid, Michael Nitsche, Miles Wischnewski, Oscar Dominguez, Saydra Wilson, Sina Shirinpour, Theodore Zanto
+Alexander Herman, Allyson Rosen, Christopher Cline, Desmond Oathes, Elisa Kallioniemi, Ghazaleh Soleimani, Jacqueline Palmer, Jan Wessel, Luis Gomez, Maria Lapid, Michael Nitsche, Miles Wischnewski, Saydra Wilson, Sina Shirinpour, Theodore Zanto

 Program: